VirtusLab/akka-serialization-helper/CONTRIBUTING.md

 ```
 The tagged commit is then released to Maven Central.

-Note that we are using an early semantic versioning scheme.
+Note that we are using an early semantic versioning scheme (see https://www.scala-lang.org/blog/2021/02/16/preventing-version-conflicts-with-versionscheme.html#early-semver-and-sbt-version-policy for details).

 ### Github Releases